Subdivisions of Kyiv

-Subdivisions of Kyiv, the capital of Ukraine, include the formal administrative subdivision into urban districts (raions) and the more detailed informal subdivision into historical neighborhoods.
-Kyiv is divided in two halves split by Dnieper, therefore there exist two important parts "left-bank Kyiv" and "right-bank Kyiv" in reference to the Dnieper.
+Subdivisions of Kyiv, the capital city of Ukraine, include formal administrative subdivisions known as urban districts (raions) and also more specific, informal subdivisions referred to as historical neighborhoods.
+The city is divided in half by the river Dnipro, and therefore creates two important portions of the capital city.
+The so-called "Left-bank of Kyiv", as in reference to the river Dnipro, and which is the newer half of the city, plus the "Right-bank of Kyiv", which includes the original or historic City of Kyiv.

 History of subdivision

-The first known formal subdivision of Kyiv dates to 1810 when the city was subdivided into 4 parts: Pechersk, Starokyiv, and the first and the second parts of Podil.
-In 1833–1834 according to Tsar Nicholas I's decree, Kyiv was subdivided into 6 police districts; later being increased to 10.
-As of 1917, there were 8 district councils (Duma), which were reorganized by Pavlo Skoropadskyi into 17 raions.
-In 1924, Bolsheviks reorganized them into the bigger six party-administrated districts with various sub-districts under Hryhoriy Hrynko administration.
-Districts of the city that start with the letter "D" are located on the left bank of Dnieper and until 1927 were part of Chernigov Governorate with Darnytsia being the first to be incorporated within the city limits that year.
+The first known formal subdivisions of Kyiv date back to the year 1810, when the city was subdivided into four sections: Pechersk, Starokyiv (Old Kyiv), and the first and second sections of Podil.
+In 1833–1834 according to Tsar Nicholas I's decree, Kyiv was subdivided into six police districts; later being increased to ten.
+As of 1917, there were eight district councils (called a Duma or Dumas), and which were later reorganized by Pavlo Skoropadskyi into 17 raions.
+In 1924, the Bolsheviks reorganized them into six larger, party-administrated districts, with various sub-districts under the administration of Hryhoriy Hrynko.
+Districts of the city that start with the letter "D" are located on the left bank of the river Dnipro, and until 1927 were part of the Chernigov Governorate with Darnytsia being the first to be incorporated into the city limits in that same year.

-Over the Soviet time, as city was expanding, the number of districts was gradually increasing.
-The districts has been also commonly named after Soviet party leaders, and as political situation was changing and some leaders were overturned by the other, so district names were also changing.
+During the Soviet era, as the city was expanding, the number of districts had also gradually increased.
+Districts were commonly named for Soviet party leaders, and as political situations changed and some of the leaders were overturned by the other, district names therefore also changed.

-The last district reform took place in 2001 when the number of districts was decreased from 14 to 10.
+The last district reform took place in 2001, when the number of districts was decreased from 14 to 10.

 Under Oleksandr Omelchenko (mayor from 1999 to 2006), there were further plans for the merger of some districts and revision of their boundaries, and the total number of districts had been planned to be decreased from 10 to 7.
 With the election of the new mayor-elect (Leonid Chernovetskyi) in 2006, these plans were conducted.